dogaegeozden/ghostsurf/README.md

 ## HELP

 Ghostsurf is identifying your ip address by sending a get request to https://ifconfig.io.
-And, if the app sends too many requests in short time that may cause issues and it may not a get proper response.
+And, if the app sends too many requests in short time that may cause issues and you may not get a proper response.

 ---
 ---